explodinglabs/superstack/docs/deploying.md

 ## 📦 3.
 Deploy the Compose File

-Only `compose.yaml` is required on the server.
-Copy it over:
+The only file needed for SuperStack to work on the remote server is `compose.yaml`.

+Copy it to your server:

 ```sh
 scp compose.yaml youruser@yourserver:
 ```

 ## 🚀 4.
-Launch SuperStack on the Server
+Launch your Stack

-SSH into your server, and bring up the stack.
+SSH into your server and bring up the stack.

 For production, avoid using `.env` files.
 Instead, set secrets directly: